Workday/warp-core/gh-pages-src/content/contents/getting_started_java.md

 }
 {{< /highlight >}}

-"@WarpTest" is a meta-annotation that combines JUnit5 "@TestTemplate" annotation with our "WarpTestExtension" JUnit extension.
+`@WarpTest` is a meta-annotation that combines JUnit5 `@TestTemplate` annotation with our `WarpTestExtension` JUnit extension.
 A JUnit test template is not directly a test case, but is rather a template designed to be invoked multiple times as dictated by invocation context providers.
-"WarpTestExtension" is an invocation context provider that also uses JUnit "@BeforeEach" and after hooks to insert calls into our persistence module via the "MeasurementExtension"
+`WarpTestExtension` is an invocation context provider that also uses JUnit `@BeforeEach` and after hooks to insert calls into our persistence module via the `MeasurementExtension`

-If your project has other constraints that preclude you from using "@TestTemplate" instead of "@Test", another possibility is adding the "@Measure" annotation to your existing tests, however note that this approach does not support repeated measurements or warmups.
+If your project has other constraints that preclude you from using `@TestTemplate` instead of `@Test`, another possibility is adding the `@Measure` annotation to your existing tests, however note that this approach does not support repeated measurements or warmups.

 Java:
 {{< highlight java "linenos=, style=perldoc" >}}